🚚 FREE US SHIPPING ON ORDERS OVER $30 🚚

 With the wind in your hair and the rush of adrenaline as you punch the throttle, nothing says "summer's here" like a jet ski ride.
 My first ride on a jet ski was amazing!
 It opened my eyes to a whole new world and I never looked back.

-Jet skis allow freedom to ride anywhere on a lake or bay.
-You can carry only a few essentials without having to check off an entire launch list and deal with tangled dock lines, heavy anchor sets and outboard motors
+Jet skis allow freedom to ride anywhere on a lake, river or bay.
+You can carry a few essentials without having to check off an entire launch list and deal with tangled dock lines, heavy anchor sets and outboard motors

 If you're new to the sport and feeling apprehensive, or you just have a few questions, here's a guide with tips on how to drive a jet ski before you throttle up.